Motorcycle Investor mag Subscribe to our free email news

 caused problems if it sat for long periods as the

 liquid would quietly eat away at the aluminium.
 The problem was not confined to Desmosedici.
-It raised its head in a 2013 interview with Ducati Technical Director Andrea Forni, by Kevin Ash (RIP), regarding then recent Multistrada series: There seems to have been an unusual
+It raised its head in a 2013 interview with Ducati Technical Director Andrea Forni, by Kevin Ash (RIP), regarding then recent Multistrada series (and Testastretta engines): There seems to have been an unusual

 number of cylinder head failures, can you tell us